 - Strain the water and add sugar or honey for sweetening.

-- Dilute with water if necessary, add few drops of lemon juice and served chilled by adding ice to it.
+- Dilute with water if necessary, add a few drops of lemon juice, and serve chilled by adding ice to it.

 5. Lemon Myrtle Chicken: